adesikiru/alx-low_level_programming/0x15-file_io/README.md

   All your header files should be include guarded
   Tip: always prefer using symbolic constants (POSIX) vs numbers when it makes sense.
 For instance read(STDIN_FILENO, ... vs read(0,..)

-chmod u+x 3-cp.c && git add --chmod=+x 3-cp.c && git commit -m 'task 03  a function that appends text at the end of a file.
-3-cp.c' && git push
-git add . && git commit -m 'created readme'
+chmod u+x 3-cp.c && git add --chmod=+x 3-cp.c && git commit -m 'task 03  a program that copies the content of a file to another file.
+3-cp.c' && git push git add . && git commit -m 'created readme'